gto76/python-cheatsheet/README.md

-from collections import defaultdict, namedtuple from dataclasses import make_dataclass from enum import Enum import re, operator as op, itertools as it, functools as ft
+from collections import defaultdict, namedtuple from dataclasses import make_dataclass from enum import Enum import functools as ft, itertools as it, operator as op, re

 def main():